Last updated 25 May 2022

 Key points about limited child support agreements:

-- A child support administrative assessment must be in place before the DHS – Child Support can accept a limited child support agreement.
+- A child support administrative assessment must be in place before Services Australia – Child Support can accept a limited child support agreement.

 - The amount payable under the agreement must be at least as much as would otherwise have been payable under the administrative assessment.